COBA-NIH/McAllister_Spasic_Project/pipeline_modification_secondset.md

 For the second set of images, the challenge is addressing the variability in staining quality in identifying SMA-positive cells, getting rid of false-positive areas, and identifying SMA-positive cells (fibroblasts) which are elongated in shape. below are some example images indicating the performance of the pipeline on the second set of images.
+Pipeline was run on 42 image sets (126 images)

 #### I. Primary, secondary, and tertiary object identification seem to be working fine / requiring minor modifications